zszabo-rh/lightspeed-stack/docs/openapi.md

     llm_response: The required LLM response.
     sentiment: The optional sentiment.
     user_feedback: The optional user feedback.
-    categories: The optional list of feedback categories (multi-select).
+    categories: The optional list of feedback categories (multi-select for negative feedback).

 Examples:
     ```python